statpascal/emul99/readme.md

 each.
 Correspondingly, the P-code system can utilize 32768 blocks with 512 bytes.
 The pcodedisk DSR (file roms/pcodedisk.bin) makes use of these limits to provide disk images of up to 16 MByte and can be used as an alternative to the original floppy DSR which limits disks to 90/180 KB.
-Howeever, as it only supports subroutine >10, it is not very useful in general.
+However, as it only supports subroutine >10, it is not useful outside the P-code environment.
 It is configured with the following settings:

     pcodedisk_dsr = ../roms/pcodedisk.bin